superpi15/hls_lab_c/README.md

 make host xclbin TARGET=sw_emu                               # combpile for Software emulation make run TARGET=sw_emu                                       # run the software emulation
 ```

+For hardware emulation or hardware run, change sw_emu to hw_emu / hw . </br>
+For more details, see the https://github.com/Xilinx/Vitis_Libraries/tree/2020.2/vision/L3

 ## Develope outside the Vitis folder using letterbox as a template